 1. Disconnect the negative battery cable.

-3. Unscrew the handle from the select lever.
+3. Unscrew the handle from the selection lever.

-4. Remove the screws, lift the selector cover.
-Disconnect the lamp wiring and, if applicable, the blocking traction relay.
+4. Remove the screws, lift the casing of the selector.
+Disconnect the wiring of the lamp and, if applicable, the traction relay of the lock.

-5. Disconnect the electrical wiring from the starter inhibitor switch, and on later models, from the blocking traction relay.
+5. Disconnect the wiring from the starter inhibitor switch and, on later models, from the starter inhibitor solenoid.

-6. Raise the rubber boot on the select lever.
+6. Lift the rubber boot on the selector lever.

-7. Raise the front of the car and support it on axle stands.
-Remove the bottom heat shield.
+7. Raise the front of the vehicle and support it on axle stands.
+Remove the underbody heat shield.

 8. Disconnect the cable from the transmission lever, the selector lever (one nut), and support the suspension.

-9. Unscrew the suspension, lift the assembly off the floor.
+9. Unscrew the suspension, lift the assembly from the floor.

-10. Turn off an adjusting pin, separate the selector lever from the lever of a gear change, take away the plug and springs.
+10. Unscrew the mounting pin, separate the selector lever from the gear shift lever, take away the bushing and springs.

 11. Remove the retaining ring, remove the gearshift lever from the suspension.
 Take the washer, bearing and bushing.